yui/yeti/README.md

 This makes it really simple to setup an ad-hoc testing lab shared with your team.

-Caveat: Yeti Next has not been tested with a large number of browsers and Hub clients.
+Caveat: Yeti has not been tested with a large number of browsers and Hub clients.
 If you'd like to help change this, see the Contribute section below.

 ### Error handling